 Embrace the tide of change

 The goal of automation is not only to achieve greater cost reductions.
 It must focus on using human capital in the best possible way.

 “I have dreams and I have nightmares, but I have conquered my nightmares because of my dreams.”
 Jonas Salk

 Your nightmares and your dreams are your own making.
 It is important to dream for they give you purpose.
 Jonas Salk discovered and developed one of the first successful polio vaccines.
-He chose to do medical research instead of becoming a practical physician.
+He chose to do medical research instead of becoming a practising physician.
 That must have been a tough decision.
 He had a dream, what is your dream?

 There has never been a more important time than now to take control of your future.